Why you should become Microsoft Azure Certified

 How to become Microsoft Azure Certified

 Since you are now convinced that becoming Microsoft Azure Certified is right for you, you might want to know how do I get started with Azure Certifications.
-Luckily for you, I am currently writing another blog post which will exactly cover that topic 😉.
+Luckily for you, I am currently writing another blog post, which will exactly cover that topic 😉.
 If you don’t want to wait until then, I would recommend that you get an overview of the role-based certification paths.
 If you are entirely new to Microsoft Azure, it is helpful to start with the AZ-900 Azure Fundamentals exam.
-To prepare for this exam, there are a couple of resources which you can have a look at, most importantly, Microsoft Learn.
+To prepare for this exam, there are a couple of resources that you can have a look at, most importantly, Microsoft Learn.
 Microsoft Learn has an Azure Fundamentals learning path with different modules.
+I also highly recommend having a look at my blog post: How to learn Microsoft Azure in 2020.

 If you want to know more about how you can learn and get started with Microsoft Azure, check out my blog: How to learn Microsoft Azure in 2020.